Rheumatoid arthritis: Is exercise important?

 Which types of exercises are best for people who have rheumatoid arthritis?
 Which should be avoided?By Mayo Clinic Staff

 Many people with rheumatoid arthritis tend to avoid exercise because they're afraid that the activity might worsen their joint pain.
-But exercise is one of the key treatments to reducing the disability often associated with rheumatoid arthritis.
+But exercise is one of the key treatments to help reduce the disability often associated with rheumatoid arthritis.

 Regular exercise can boost strength and flexibility in people who have rheumatoid arthritis.
 Stronger muscles can better support your joints, while improved flexibility can aid joint function.